TraGicCode/NServiceBus.CustomChecks.Http/README.md

 ## Description

-A Reusable NServiceBus CustomCheck to check the availability and connectivity of Http Endpoint.
+A Reusable NServiceBus CustomCheck to check the availability and connectivity of Http Endpoints.

 ## How to use it